How To Duplicate Or Copy A Photo On iPhone

 The resolution stays the same, as well as the quality of the photo.
 Note that this doubles the storage requirement for the image.

 View the duplicate by clicking the arrow in the upper left corner to switch to the photo overview.
 Here you will now see two completely identical photos.
 You can now edit, crop or otherwise process one of the two pictures without changing the original.

 Tip: In another article we show you how to delete many duplicate photos from the iPhone at once!

-How to duplicate or copy a photo in the “Photos” app on iPhone
+How to copy a photo on iPhone

-To copy a photo for insertion in another app, such as Pages or Notes or even a third-party email or chat client, we will also go to the respective image in your Photos app and select the Share button.
-Then tap Copy to place a full copy of the image in your clipboard.
+To copy an image to the iPhone clipboard in order to paste it into an app such as “Pages”, “Notes” or even a third-party email or chat client, go to the respective photo in your “Photos” app and select the Share button at the bottom left.
+Then tap “Copy Photo” from the list to place a full copy of the image in your clipboard.